Jul 18, 2022

-A must-try is the German classic, a “Berliner currywurst”, a sausage with curry sauce and chips, or go with the “Kasesspaetzle”, small potato dumplings with cheese sauce, and take it back across to the Lustgarten.
+A must-try is the German classic, a “Berliner currywurst” (above), a sausage with curry sauce and chips, or go with the Kasesspaetzle, small potato dumplings with cheese sauce, and take it back across to the Lustgarten.

-This grassy inner-city parkland is the perfect place for an impromptu picnic, which can be taken with beautiful views of Berlin Cathedral to one side, and the Altes Museum on another.
+This grassy inner-city parkland is the perfect place for an impromptu picnic, which can be taken with beautiful views of Berlin Cathedral to one side, and the Altes Museum on the other.
 Of course, if it’s winter, or the weather is bad, simply dine in at Gran Café.

 The tour of Museum Island’s cultural highlights continues now with a visit to Neues Museum, yet another incredible building, this time constructed in 1859, all but destroyed during World War II, and then painstakingly resurrected and re-imagined over 10 years from the late 20th century.

 The Neues Museum houses the Egyptian Museum of Berlin, and though its attractions are numerous and varied, most visitors go directly to the bust of Nefertiti.
-This sculpture of the wife of Egyptian pharaoh Akhenaten is perhaps the single most famous piece on Museum Island, if not all of Berlin, crafted in 1345 BC and stunningly well preserved.
+This sculpture of the wife of Egyptian pharaoh Akhenaten is perhaps the single most famous piece on Museum Island, if not all of Berlin.
+Crafted in 1345 BC, it is stunningly well-preserved.

-It’s also worth spending time, however, touring the many artefacts from the Stone Age and later prehistoric eras.
+It’s also worth spending time, touring the many artefacts from the Stone Age and later prehistoric eras.
 It’s worth noting, too, that you could dedicate an entire day to each of the museums on Museum Island and still not have seen everything interesting.
-This guide is a fantasy 24 hours, though you could easily spread this itinerary over a much longer period.

-Take the 15-minute stroll from the Neues Museum back to Capri by Fraser for a well-earned rest and refresh, before preparing for Berlin by night.
-Best way to kick that off is right on-site, at Drinx, the cocktail bar in the Capri lobby.
+Take the 15-minute stroll from the Neues Museum back to Capri by Fraser, Berlin.
+Catch a quick breather before you head out to experience Berlin by night.
+Kick off the evening on-site at Drinx, the cocktail bar in the lobby.
 Settle in with an aperitif – take a suggestion from one of the friendly bar staff for the perfect tipple – before heading out to dinner.